BlueBrain/axon-synthesis/README.md

 The inputs can be reviewed and modified for testing.

+### Citation

+When you use the ``axon-synthesis`` software or method for your research, we ask you to cite the publication associated to this repository (use the Cite this repository button on the main page of the code).

 ### Funding & Acknowledgment

 The development of this software was supported by funding to the Blue Brain Project, a research